Creole Shrimp

 This post may contain affiliate links.
 Please read our disclosure policy.

-The kind of saucy shrimp that is served along with plenty of crusty bread for sopping up the sauce.
+The kind of saucy shrimp with great Creole spice that is served along with plenty of crusty bread for sopping up the sauce.

 Creole Shrimp in a skillet.

-This shrimp dish is New Orleans-inspired, the kind of saucy shrimp that is served at many a Big Easy restaurant, along with plenty of crusty bread for sopping up the sauce.
-Often times the shrimp is cooked and served in its shell, which is messy, but fun to eat… unless you don’t find peel-and-eat shrimp fun at all, but just messy.
+This Creole shrimp recipe is New Orleans-inspired, the kind of saucy shrimp that is served at many a Big Easy restaurant, along with plenty of crusty bread for sopping up the sauce.
+Oftentimes, the shrimp is cooked and served in its shell, which is messy but fun to eat…unless you don’t find peel-and-eat shrimp fun at all, but just messy.

 Spice Blend for Creole Shrimp